Kitchen Design Ideas

 Natural Light as the Design Leader

 Light changes everything.
 Windows above sinks, glass doors in small kitchens, or skylights in larger spaces can redefine the atmosphere.
-Always design around natural light it should guide your layout, not be treated as an afterthought.
+Always design around natural light; it should guide your layout, not be treated as an afterthought.

 Wallpaper in the Kitchen